 - decide where and how future development is allowed,

 - outline how our community plans for natural hazards like floods and earthquakes,

 - develop the kind of community we want to leave our children.

 A review of the plan is now underway, starting with a review of the natural hazards provisions.

-Council now has updated information on flooding, liquefaction, landslides and active faults in our district.
-This information is the starting point for drafting new rules within the Natural Hazards chapter of the District Plan.
+Council now has updated information and technical reports on flooding, liquefaction, landslides and active faults in our district.
+This information has informed the new rules within the Natural Hazards chapter of the District Plan.

 - Waiau Toa/Clarence River floodplain investigation